8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Limitations:

-• Locked into HubSpot ecosystem
+• Locked into the HubSpot ecosystem

-• Overkill for just a blog
+• Overkill if you just need a blog

-• Requires HubSpot expertise
+• Requires HubSpot expertise to configure well

-Best for: Companies already standardized on HubSpot.
+Best for: Companies already standardized on HubSpot for marketing and sales.

 8. Hugo / Jekyll (Static Site Generators)